cwillisf/understand-gha-triggers/README.md

 `before` | string | Git SHA of the branch before the push `number` | number | PR number
 `pull_request` | object | PR object (see above)

+## Merge a pull request through a merge queue

+A merge queue can generate checks on commits other than the head and merge commits of a PR.
+Behind the scenes, GitHub creates a temporary branch to hold the merge result, then triggers the `merge_group` event on that branch.
+Of course, creating that branch also triggers other events, so depending on how the concurrency groups are set up, these events can cancel each other.
+If the `merge_group` event is canceled, that's considered a failure, causing the merge to be evicted from the queue.

+Setup: the `merge_group-checks-requested